ohara-ai/sdk/DEPLOYMENT_SECURITY.md

 1. **User clicks "Deploy"** button on the UI
 2. **Client sends request** to `/api/deploy-game-match` API route
 3. **Server uses private key** from environment variables to sign the deployment transaction
-4. **Contract deploys** with owner/controller addresses from environment
+4. **Factory deploys contract** with controller from environment; owner is managed by the factory
 5. **Server returns** deployed contract address to client
 6. **Client saves** address to localStorage